 In some cases, the fuel supply system of the furnace may need manual bleeding.
 To perform this procedure, you will need to have a pipe wrench a quarter-inch nylon tubing and a clean container.

 Start by shutting off the furnace through the toggle switch on the unit.
 The next step is to locate the bleeder valve on the furnace’s oil pump.
-This component looks like a grease fitting and can be opened or tightened using a 1 cm wrench.
+This component looks like a grease fitting and can be opened or tightened using a 1 cm or 3/8″ wrench.
 Once you have located the bleeder valve, insert the 1/4-inch nylon tubing.
 The tube should lead into the clean empty container.

 Next, turn on the furnace and loosen the bleeder valve using the wrench.
 Be sure to hold the nylon tubing inside the container to ensure kerosene or diesel does not spill.
 At first, the fuel is going to gurgle out of the tube due to the presence of air.
 After a couple of seconds, however, only oil will stream out of the nylon tubing.
-When you notice this, use the wrench to tighten the bleeder valve before restart the furnace and cleaning up the work area.
+When you notice this, use the wrench to tighten the bleeder valve before restarting the furnace and cleaning up the work area.

 If you have trouble restarting your furnace, be sure to call for service immediately.
 Contact SOS Xtreme Comfort to get your furnace running again so that your home will feel warm and comfortable.